pschroeder89/selenium-node-with-audio-looping/README.md

 in the future, we set up a local server on port 8000 to prevent future work.

 #### Creating Audio Files
-Create your audio recordings in Audacity as 16Mhz WAV files.
+Any audio file that Chrome supports should work fine.
+I personally use Audacity and save recordings as 16Mhz WAV files.
 Store your recorded files in the `media` folder of this repo, or on some external server.

 #### To add to your Selenium project
 In your Selenium configuration's Chrome desiredCapabilities, make sure you are sending an argument of `--use-fake-ui-for-media-stream`